About the Gallery

 Washington Printmakers Gallery grew out of the work of the Washington Women’s Art Center, which served as a gallery and a meeting place for a group of printmakers who met monthly during the 1970′s and 80′s to critique their work, compare techniques, share resources, and host guest speakers in the art and print world.
 The work of establishing the gallery, from conception to actual opening, took two years.
 By May 1985, WPG’s 28 committed members had incorporated, established by-laws, signed a one-year lease, bought insurance, hung a sign, and opened the doors to their gallery on Jefferson Place.
 Many of the gallery founders are still active WPG members.

-After 25 years in DC’s Dupont Circle neighborhood, WPG moved to Pyramid Atlantic Art Center in Silver Spring, MD.
+After 26 years in DC’s Dupont Circle neighborhood and Silver Spring, MD, WPG has moved to Georgetown in DC.
 Since its founding, WPG has expanded its membership and mission, offering new member categories and sponsoring education and outreach programs.
 WPG’s exclusive focus on hand-pulled print processes shapes its free, public programming, which includes the following:

 1997: 1st Annual National Small Works Juried Exhibition